Bradbury reaches 60 years in business

 "We were focused on aircraft, RV products, window awnings, window screen frames, things like that," Cox said.

-In 1962, Bradbury bought out his partner and moved the business to Moundridge, changing its name to The Bradbury Company in 1964.
+In 1962, Bradbury bought out his partner and moved the business to Moundridge, changing its name to The Bradbury Co. in 1964.

 The company grew when David Bradbury began working there full time in 1969 and started selling roll forming equipment in addition to manufactured metal products.